python-event-sourcery/python-event-sourcery/docs/documentation/docs/recipes/subscriptions.md

 !!! note

     `subscription` is an infinite iterator.
-Getting `None` means that you are 'up-to-date' with Event Store but as soon as new event is appended, it will be returned in another iteration of the loop.
+Getting `None` means that you are 'up-to-date' with Event Store but as soon as a new event is appended, it will be returned in another iteration of the loop.

 ## Iterating over events in batches